DevNetSandbox/sbx_nxos/README.md

 Should you run into issues with one or more of the nodes in the sandbox, or simply wish to restart the full environment, the following scripts are available to use within the [sbx-mgmt](sbx-mgmt) folder.

+* [node\_console\_info.py](sbx-mgmt/node_console_info.py): Print the console port connection information for each node in the simulation.
+With this information you can telnet and connect directly to the console of each node.
 * [status-sbx.py](sbx-mgmt/status-sbx.py): Check the status of the devices in the simulation.
 A status of **ACTIVE** indicates a node that is booted.
-* [restart-sbx.py](sbx-mgmt/restart-sbx.py): Stop all the nodes in the simulation, and restart them.
+* [restart-sbx.py](sbx-mgmt/restart-sbx.py): Restart an individual the nodes, or all nodes, in the simulation.
 The restart of the nodes takes about 2 minutes, but the Nexus 9000v's can take up to 15 minutes to fully boot.
+The script will provide console connection details for monitoring boot.

 ### Using the Scripts

-Before you can run the scripts, you need to have the `requests` Python module installed.
-You can install it with `pip install requests`, or for convenience a [`requirements.txt`](sbx-mgmt/requirements.txt) file is included in the `sbx-mgmt` directory.
+Before you can run the scripts, you need to install the Python module dependencies.
+For convenience a [`requirements.txt`](sbx-mgmt/requirements.txt) file is included in the `sbx-mgmt` directory.

 ```bash
 # from the sbx_nxos directory and virtual env